 UGPTI's budget request is recommended by its Advisory Council and approved by the State Board of Higher Education.
 Because of the impacts the 5% cut would have on its existing programs, UGPTI is requesting that its base budget not be cut as called for in the Executive Recommendation.
-In addition, a supplemental request for \$225,000 is included to establish a much needed program in remote sensing of surface transportation infrastructure.
-This request represents a 5.1% increase in UGPTI's current general fund appropriation.
+In addition, the request in Table 2 includes the portion of the salary increases recommended by the Senate that would be covered from general funds.
+These salary increases would result in an additional \$99,320 of general funds (Column 4 of Table 2), which represents a 2.26% increase in UGPTI's current appropriation (Column 5 of Table 2).